Ash-bytes11/Porfolio_Projects/NBA_RAG_Project_Public/README.md

+**Disclaimer**
+This repository represents a **public, non-confidential version** of my Applied AI Engineer internship assessment.
+All sensitive information (including environment files, database credentials, and private datasets) has been excluded.
+The material is provided exclusively for demonstration and portfolio review.

 #  2025 Applied AI Engineer Project

 ## Assignment: